mkuhlmann/wg-api-manager/README.md

 openssl rand -base64 32
 ```

+ℹ️ if no token is provided (or is too short), a random token will be generated on startup and printed to the console.

 ### 2. Run wg-api-manager

 wg-api-manager stores a sqlite database in the `/app/data` directory.
 Make sure to mount a volume to persist the database.